 Radin believes that the outpouring of feeling shown while millions watched the funeral of Princess Diana caused random event generators to come to attention in an orderly fashion.* Maybe someday we'll bring about world peace just by getting enough people to think about it at the same time.
 My guess is that the effect will be about the same as it's been when millions have prayed for peace.

 Not everybody who has gone through TM has come away a satisfied customer.
 One disgruntled former TMer is Patrick Ryan, a graduate of MUM and a practitioner of TM for ten years.
 He founded a support group for former members (TM-Ex).
-Some former members have posted their stories.
+Some former members have posted their stories on TransceNet (now defunct).
 Ryan also claims TM is not simply a "harmless way to relax through meditation."
 He writes:

 In its advertising, TM emphasizes the practical benefits of meditation - particularly the reduction of stress.
 TM promoters show videos of members from all walks of life testifying to its benefits.
 TM sales pitches are full of blood pressure charts, heart-rate graphs, and other clinical evidence of TM's effectiveness.
 Not mentioned is the fact that scientific tests show similar benefits can be obtained by listening to soothing music, or by performing basic relaxation exercises available in books costing a couple of dollars.
 After a TM student pays up to $400 and receives his own personal mantra to chant, he is told never to reveal it to another.
 Why?
 Because the same "unique" mantra has been given - on the basis of age - to thousands of people.*

 What other relaxation program has a support group for ex-relaxers?
 The TM folks respond by claiming that there are many studies that prove TMing is more effective in many ways that listening to relaxing music or doing relaxation exercises.*